-Towards the end of last year AB was appointed by Rolle Exmouth Ltd (REL), a Community Management group, to develop a full service creative communications strategy, that included a website refresh, film, social media strategy, photography and other creative assets.
+Towards the end of last year AB was appointed by Rolle Exmouth Ltd (REL), a Community Management group, to develop a full-service creative communications strategy, that included a website refresh, film, social media strategy, photography and other creative assets.
 The purpose of this strategy was to build awareness of Exmouth’s Rolle Centre and the important benefits it brings to the community in Exmouth and East Devon.

 Rolle College is owned by Plymouth University and was closed in 2007, causing a £5m loss to the local economy, ultimately limiting further education opportunities for young people.
-REL have established over 500 shareholders to date and are working hard to secure more funding.
+REL has established over 500 shareholders to date and are working hard to secure more funding.
 That’s where we came in…

 The idea // #wasteofspace

 Young people in Exmouth are at a disproportionate risk of falling into unemployment.
-These kids are doing really well at A Level, but then they’re stalling due to lack of opportunities.
+These kids are doing really well at A-Level, but then they’re stalling due to lack of opportunities.

 Our kids are not a waste of space, but the Rolle is.